wayne5540/graph_blog/README.md

   * I can delete my post through API

 * As an User, I can search every posts by title
-* As an User, I can search users by name
+* As an User, I can search users by email

 ## Licence